 A very big one is that saying goodbye means making decisions and initiating change.
-And that’s something our mind doesn’t want.
+And that’s something our mind doesn’t want us to do.

-Our mind wants to keeps things as they are because it wants to keep us safe.
+Our mind wants us to keep things as they are because it wants to keep us safe.
 It wants to avoid the unknown and the potential risk involved in letting new stuff into our life.
 Thus, it’s easier to hold on to everything and not have to decide to let it go.

 Also, we tend to associate loss or pain with saying goodbye.
 We try to avoid saying goodbye because we don’t want to experience any loss or pain.

 Another reason for not making decisions and not saying goodbye is that we are afraid that we will regret letting go of that thing or that relationship or that belief.